Balance-Based Cryptography: Physically Computing Any Boolean Function: Introduction

 \subsection{Related Work}

-Research in card-based cryptography began in 1989 when the \textit{five-card trick} protocol was introduced by den Boer \cite{5card}.
-The five-card trick can compute the AND function of two input bits from two players using five cards: three identical black cards and two identical red cards.
+Research in card-based cryptography began in 1989 when den Boer \cite{5card} introduced the \textit{five-card trick} protocol to solve the classical Alice-and-Bob problem.
+This protocol can compute the AND function of two input bits from two players using five cards: three identical black cards and two identical red cards.

 Mizuki and Sone \cite{mizuki09} later improved the AND protocol to accommodate $n$ inputs.
 Apart from the AND function, card-based protocols to compute other Boolean functions have also been proposed, including the XOR function \cite{mizuki09}, the majority function \cite{nishida13,toyoda}, and the equality function \cite{ruangwises21}.
 Nishida et al. \cite{nishida15} proved that any $n$-variable Boolean function can be computed using $2n+6$ cards, and any such function that is symmetric can be computed using $2n+2$ cards.